Tales of the Riverbank

 In a tale told by an owl (voiced by Stephen Fry), we learn that endless rain has flooded a riverbank, sending three (animatronic) furry friends -- Hammy the Hamster, Roderick the Rat (Steve Coogan), and GP (Jim Broadbent) -- and a growing posse of animal friends in search of their displaced homes.
 Along the way, the adventure becomes the rescue of a kidnapped mouse named Sonia, a test of friendship and wills, and a battle against the evil Fat Cats, who are polluting the environment with their corporation WMDC -- the Waffles Marmalade Doughnut Corporation.

 Is it any good?

-Based on the longrunning Canadian children's television series which then migrated to the BBC, this is a scrappy British film adaptation that manages to mix high and low comedy that should appeal to multiple generations.
+Based on the long-running Canadian children's TV series, this scrappy British film adaptation manages to mix high and low comedy, and should appeal to multiple generations.
 The animatronic puppets are silly looking enough to qualify as camp, and the sustained peril they face and witty jokes are absurdly funny.